sjd69/Applied_Cryptography/phase3-init/reports/phase3-writeup.md

 * RSA: Our implementation uses 2048 bit RSA keys for public key encryption.
 1024 RSA keys are considered dead.
 2048 bit keys are still considered secure and provide us with performance and storage benefits over 4096 bit keys, while still supplying us with sufficient security.
 In addition, 4096 bit RSA keys has potential compatibility concerns with older hardware, we would like to reach the widest audience possible while still providing adequate security.
 * Random Number Challenge: The size of all random challenges utilized are 256 bits.
 This size is sufficently large to protect against brute force random guessing of the challenge by an adversary.
 Random challenges will not be reused.
 * AES: For symmetric key encryption within our system (for session keys), we will utilize AES with a 128 bit key size.
 We chose 128 bit keys over 256 keys as 128 bit keys are significantly faster but still sufficent security-wise.
 We utilize CBC as the mode of operation as CBC provides message dependence for generating cipher text unlike ECB mode, which is subject to code book attacks.
+* MD5: We utilize MD5 within our system for generating public key fingerprints.
+MD5 produces human readible fingerprints, which is necessary for our purposes.
+MD5 is also used for SSH for a similiar protocol which is why we chose it compared to SHA1.

 ## T1: Unauthorized Token Issuance